If you're not sure how to create a great camp kitchen we provide some tips and take you through our camp kitchen setup.

 It's not worth the risk.

-- Although most tents have fire retardant fabric, there’s still a fire risk.
+- Most tents have fire retardant fabric, but there's still a fire risk.

 - Grease from cooking could ruin your tent fabric or water retardant coating of your tent.